ronsys11/Next_tech_task/README.md

 How this machine works

-1- The balls are initially filled in the loading bucket 2- Due to the tapering base of the bucket balls align with the centre hole 3- They are stopped from enting into the feeding tube using another dc motor which uses rotary to linear mechanism to block the balls.
-4- The user can then start entering the speed with which they would want Motor 1 and motor 2 to rrun at run at, Once the motors are running they can on the switch which would let    the balls enter the feeding tube.
+The balls are initially filled in the loading bucket, Due to the tapering base of the bucket balls align with the centre hole.
+They are stopped from enting into the feeding tube using another dc motor which uses rotary to linear mechanism to block the balls.
+The user can then start entering the speed with which they would want Motor 1 and motor 2 to rrun at run at, Once the motors are running they can on the switch which would let the balls enter the feeding tube.

 ![image](https://user-images.githubusercontent.com/84351843/138547093-1a92aa29-2dbe-4553-9c45-0c4a4bf03258.png)

+Guide on using the keypad :
+1-Enter the input value for Motor 1, 0 < value < 256
+2-press A to confirm the value.
+3-Enter the value for motor 2, 0 < value < 256.
+4-Press B to confirm the value also
+Press C to reset the values